monamaret/websearch-mcp/examples/README.md

 This directory contains example configurations and test clients for the WebSearch MCP server.

+Note: Example clients are excluded from normal builds via Go build tags.
+To build or run them, use the `examples` build tag.

 ## Configuration Examples

 ### `.mcp_servers` - Basic Configuration